 East coast and west coast awards have effectively now been separated, since east coast flights are twice the distance.

 Coach.
 Previously, mainland to Hawaii coach awards were either 20,000, 30,000 or 40,000 points each way.
 Now the same award ranges from 20,000 to 90,000 points each way, based on season, availability, and demand.
 Hawaii inter-island coach awards that were 7,500, 10,000 or 15,000 points each way are now from 7,500 to 20,000 points each way.

 First class.
 Mainland and Hawaii first class awards were 40,000 or 80,000 points each way.
 Those awards now range from 40,000 to 80,000 each way for west coast and from 40,000 to 130,000 for east coast.

 HawaiianMiles Awards vs. Alaska MileagePlan Awards to Hawaii

-Keep in mind that the lowest price awards can still be upgraded to Hawaiian premium economy, which is an option at the time of purchase.
+Keep in mind that the lowest price awards can also still be upgraded with cash to Hawaiian premium economy, which is an option at the time of purchase.
 Those upgrades vary in price from $80 to $160 each way, depending on route.

 How’s your luck working when trying to redeem HawaiianMiles or Alaska MileagePlan awards?

-We were recently able to obtain an international “saver” type award using Alaska points.
+We were also recently able to obtain an international “saver” type award using Alaska points.
 But in order to find the availability we wanted, it took searching approximately 200 times over a period of 3 months.
-So remember too, that perseverance often does pay off.
+So remember too, that when looking for an award from any airline, perseverance often does pay off.